ojalaw/Formula_One_Quiz/TESTING.md

 - Another issue with the 'next question' button, even if correct answer was selected, timer still ran down and registered incorrect answer.
 This contributed to my decision in removing the 'next question' button altogether.

-- random code/text appearing because not corectly implemented.
+- Random code/text appearing because not corectly implemented.

 - Automated testing issues; duplicating files.